 We believe in a Universal Essence or Reality, which is purified or exalted above all mention, and which cannot possibly be conceived of by the mind of man.
 But we can prove Its existence by Its signs which we see in the surrounding creation.

-Naturalists believe in this Universal Cause, which they call universal “Nature,” and they claim that it, of necessity, brings things into existence, that this ne- cessity is one of the requirements.
+Naturalists believe in this Universal Cause, which they call universal “Nature”, and they claim that it, of necessity, brings things into existence, that this ne- cessity is one of the requirements.

 We say the Essence is the Creator of all things, and we differ from the Naturalists in attributing the kind of qualities to this Essence.